 Through its products and solutions, the company aims to contribute to its customers’ objectives in terms of their responsibilities to their own stakeholders, and concerning the environment in general.
 This approach is already yielding compelling results.

-Cutting operational costs and increasing productivity Optimising energy efficiency is a must for any business working to maximises its efforts to achieve the triple bottom line.
+Optimising energy efficiency is a must for any business working to maximises its efforts to achieve the triple bottom line.
 This not only lowers operational costs, but also reduces the carbon footprint.
 A perfect example of this is Vanderlande’s energy scan program, which has achieved energy reductions in excess of 50%.
 This is done by combining smarter mechatronic subsystem designs with energy efficient motors and belts, and tuning control systems that automatically switch off subsystems under ‘no-load’ conditions.

 Taking care of employees makes them feel healthier, happier and more motivated.
 Consequently, they will have a significantly higher engagement with the business.
 Vanderlande has invested significant time, resources and research in designing ergonomic solutions so that they best fit the movements and cognitive abilities of their individual users.

 For example, its ergonomic @EASE workstations and lifting devices enable operators to maintain high levels of productivity for sustained periods.
 A fatigue-free working environment for operators is created, which significantly reduces the likelihood of RSI.